Joint Replacement Program

-U.S.News & World Report named Jefferson among the best hospitals in the nation for Orthopedics.
+U.S.News & World Report named Thomas Jefferson University Hospital among the best hospitals in the nation for Orthopedics.

 The orthopedics team at Thomas Jefferson University Hospitals offers the latest in diagnostic imaging and testing, surgical techniques and implants, medical treatments, pain management, rehabilitation therapies and prevention measures to ensure that every patient receives high quality, comprehensive and efficient care.